iefengyan/WPFormer/README.md

 </tbody>
 </table>

-## 2. Get Start
+## 4. Get Start

 **1. Download Datasets and Checkpoints.**

 - **Datasets:**

-By default, you can put datasets into the folder 'dataset'
+By default, you can put datasets into the folder 'Dataset'.
+.
 - **Checkpoints:**

-By default, you can put pretrained backbone checkpoints into the folder 'model'.
+By default, you can put pretrained backbone checkpoints into the folder 'model' and modfify the model path in "WPForemer.py".

 **2. Test.**

-modfify the dataset and model path
+modfify the dataset and model path in "defect_test.py".

 ```
 run defect_test.py
 ```

 **3. Eval.**
+By default, you can download prediction maps and unzip it into the main folder, then modfify the dataset path and prediction maps path in "eval.py".

 ```
 run eval.py
 ```